Asian Chicken Lettuce Wraps (Better than P.F. Chang’s)!

 • Whisk together sauce ingredients until well combined.
 If you use a firmer peanut butter you may need to microwave the mixture for 30-60 seconds in order to melt it and ensure everything is well-mixed.

-• Add sauce and simmer on low heat until the chicken and veggies are evenly coated and everything is heated through.
+• Add the sauce and simmer on low heat until the chicken and veggies are evenly coated and everything is heated through.

 • Serve in lettuce leaves, on top of your favorite Asian salad, or over noodles or rice!